Call Tracking: How To Effectively Monitor Your Marketing Efforts

 Call tracking has been around as long as companies have had telephones.
 Remember Barb answering the phone asking, “And how did you hear about our business, sweetheart?”
 Today, it’s essentially the same thing, except you don’t need to say a word.

 At first, this may seem like no big deal.
-All that matters are that the phone is ringing, right?
+All that matters is that the phone is ringing, right?
 Why does it matter how they got my number?

-Think again: 65% of Fortune 500 companies say phone calls are their highest quality lead source, and 61% of local mobile searches result in a phone call.
+Think again: 65% of Fortune 500 companies say phone calls are their highest quality lead source and 61% of local mobile searches result in a phone call.
+Phone calls are the most valuable source of leads, and when you implement a way to track them, you know exactly which campaigns are working – and which ones aren’t.

 HOW DOES CALL TRACKING WORK?

 Today, call tracking is a little more advanced than good ol’ Barb.
-It works a little differently based on whether you’re tracking your online or offline marketing:
+Call tracking allows you to build and maintain a running record that determines, step by step, the process of how callers found your business.
+This gives you an inside look at how to begin studying the behavior of your consumers.
+However, it works a little differently based on whether you’re tracking your online or offline marketing:

-Many think “old-school” marketing is still going strong, including shiny postcards, giant billboards, paper advertisements, flyers on doorknobs, direct mailings, commercials, radio ads, and on and on.
+Many think “old-school” marketing (anything you can get your hands on- literally) is still going strong.
+This can include shiny postcards, giant billboards, paper advertisements, flyers on doorknobs, direct mailings, commercials, radio ads, and on and on.
 These options are fine and dandy, but with no way to answer these simple questions – Who is listening?
 Who calls after watching your commercial?
 Who is even noticing your billboard? – you have no idea how your ads are performing.

-Call tracking works by placing a slightly different phone number on each piece of material, giving you valuable information as the calls come pouring in after your hilarious commercial.
-By tracking offline marketing you can discover:
+Call tracking works by placing a slightly different phone number on each element of marketing material (business card, flyer, billboard, etc.) within your overall marketing campaign.
+This gives you valuable information as the calls come pouring in after your hilarious commercial or someone sees your billboard on their drive into town.
+By tracking offline marketing you can discover not only the source of the call, but also the following:

-In addition to all of the offline marketing benefits listed in the previous section, you receive additional benefits only available when tracking online sources:
+In addition to all of the offline marketing benefits listed in the previous section – time of the call, call duration, and call recordings – you receive additional benefits only available when tracking online sources.

-Search Source: In addition to knowing whether they got the number from your website, blog, or Facebook, you can even learn what search engine they used to get there.
-This gives you the ability to cater your content to a particular search engine.
+Source: In addition to knowing whether consumers got your phone number from your website, blog, or Facebook, you can even learn what search engine they used to get there.
+Call tracking can even tell you where a person was online before they got to your website.

-Page Source: If they got your number from your website, you can learn what page of the website they were on when they finally picked up the phone to call.
+Page Source: If a potential customer got your number from your website, with call tracking, you can learn exactly what page of the website they were on when they finally decided to pick up the phone to call.

 WHAT ARE THE BENEFITS OF CALL TRACKING?